carbonblack/cbapi-python/examples/threathunter/threat_intelligence/README.md

 ## Customization

 Although the `AnalysisResult` class is provided in `results.py` as an example, you may create your own custom class to use with `push_to_cb`.
-The class must have the following attributes to work with the provided `push_to_cb` and `input_validation` functions, as well as the ThreatHunter backend:
+The class must have the following attributes to work with the provided `push_to_cb` function, as well as the ThreatHunter backend:

 |Attribute|Type|